-The year-over-year increase in nonoperating expense in the three-month period ended January 28, 2017 was primarily the result of an increase in interest expense as a result of the issuance of \$2.1 billion of senior unsecured notes in the first quarter of fiscal 2017 and \$1.3 billion of senior unsecured notes in the first quarter of fiscal 2016 and as a result of fees related to financing commitments entered into in anticipation of the proposed acquisition of Linear.
-See Note 12, Debt, of the Notes to our Condensed Consolidated Financial Statements contained in Part I, Item 1 of this Quarterly Report on Form 10-Q for further information on the debt issuances and commitments related to the proposed acquisition of Linear.
-The increase in nonoperating expense as a result of the increase in interest expense in the three-month period ended January 28, 2017, as compared to the same period of the prior fiscal year, was partially offset by an increase in interest income due to higher interest rates earned on our investments and the investment of higher cash balances in the three-month period ended January 28, 2017 as compared to the same period of the prior fiscal year.
+The year-over-year increase in nonoperating expense in the three- and six-month periods ended April 29, 2017 was primarily the result of an increase in interest expense as a result of the issuance of \$2.1 billion of senior unsecured notes in the first quarter of fiscal 2017 and \$1.3 billion of senior unsecured notes in the first quarter of fiscal 2016 and as a result of fees paid and financing commitments entered into in connection with the Acquisition, including a 90-day Bridge Credit Agreement in the principal amount of \$4.1 billion, a 3-year unsecured term loan in the principal amount of \$2.5 billion and a 5-year unsecured term loan in the principal amount of \$2.5 billion.
+See Note 13, Debt, of the Notes to our Condensed Consolidated Financial Statements contained in Part I, Item 1 of this Quarterly Report on Form 10-Q for further information on the debt issuances and commitments related to the Acquisition.
+The increase in nonoperating expense as a result of the increase in interest expense in the three- and six-month periods ended April 29, 2017, as compared to the same periods of the prior fiscal year, was partially offset by an increase in interest income due to higher cash balances and higher interest rates earned on our investments in the three- and six-month periods ended April 29, 2017 as compared to the same periods of the prior fiscal year.